psdcode/museum-guide/README.md

 ## General Overview

 An interactive single-page [Knockout.JS](http://knockoutjs.com/) and [Google Maps](https://developers.google.com/maps/) based app guide to museums in major cities in Japan.
 Offers both a curated selection of ten museum locations for the three largest cities (Tokyo, Yokohama, Osaka), as well as a live search feature for all listed cities.
 Detailed information for each location is provided via Yelp's business directory.
+A dedicated cors-enabled Node server is used to make requests to Yelp's api.
+The app may be adapted to be used with any country and number of cities, given the appropriate model.json is provided.

 This project is an expanded version of my [final project](https://github.com/psdcode/fend-neighborhood-map) for Udacity's Front-End Web Developer Nanodegree.

 ## Access

-The map may be accessed at [psdcode.github.io/museum-guide/](https://psdcode.github.io/museum-guide/)
+The app may be accessed at [psdcode.github.io/museum-guide/](https://psdcode.github.io/museum-guide/).

 ## Local Viewing & Build Instructions